HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 Ord.
 2104 NCS Page 2

-;1 WHEREAS, adjustments may be made in the assessments or charges -to businesses in the
+l WHEREAS, adjustments may be made in the assessments or charges -to businesses in the

-2 ' District; or in the uses to which the revenue shall be put; as specified in this Ordinance and
+,2 District, or in the uses to which the revenue shall be put, as specified in this Ordinance and

 3 subject to Board approval, provided such changes are made by a supplemental Ordinance